levisc8/spind/cran-comments.md

 ## Submission

-This is a submission of Spind_2.0.1.
-Many apologies for the rapid update.
-I made a mistake in the inst/ file and the wrong version of the vignette was included initially.
-Additionally, I forgot to include the CITATION file.
-I know you are all very busy and I am very sorry for rapidly resubmitting.
-I will strive to avoid this in the future.
+This is a submission of Spind_2.0.2.

 All passed with no ERRORS OR WARNINGS.

 Tested on win-builder with the following results:

-R-oldrelease had the following NOTE:
-* checking dependencies in R code ...
-NOTE
-Namespace in Imports field not imported from: 'sp'
-  All declared Imports should be used.

-'sp' is listed in IMPORTS because it is listed
-DEPENDS for 'splancs', which our package does use.
-This NOTE was also present in the spind_2.0.0 submission.

 ALL builds had the following NOTE:
 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Sam Levin <levisc8@gmail.com>'
-New submission

-This NOTE was also present in spind_2.0.0 submission
+Possibly mis-spelled words in DESCRIPTION:
+  Indices (2:28)
+  WMRR (9:95)
+  WRM (9:28)
+  multi (10:14)
+  multiresolution (9:67)
+  stepwise (10:41)

+Some of these words are abbreviations or hyphenated words.

 Also tested on:
-* ubuntu 12.04 (on travis-ci), R 3.3.3
+* ubuntu 12.04 (on travis-ci), R 3.3.4
 * macOS X 10.11.6

 *Built cleanly on these two platforms with no